-BY 2011, we had started to realise that combining our Project Management abilities with our network of Local Experts allowed us to do things that large international market research agencies and smaller local agencies could not.
-We had found a niche where our competitors find it difficult compete.
+By 2011, we started to realise that combining our Project Management abilities with our network of Local Experts allows us to do things that large international market research agencies and smaller local agencies could not.
+We had found a niche where our competitors find it difficult to compete.

 International network working to the same high standards.
 By bringing in Local Experts as and when needed, we have access to a tremendous amount of flexible resource.
 We created a “Local expert validation procedure” where Local Experts are trained on the quality standards that we expect of a Global Perspectives Team Member.
-We structure the team for individual projects so that Local Experts have enough space to be creative and solve problems, but must communicate and work to a set of Standard Operating Procedures that guarantees compliance with the project specification and regular communication with the Global Perspectives PM.
+We structure the team for each project so that Local Experts have enough space to be creative and solve problems, but must work to a set of Standard Operating Procedures that guarantees compliance with the project specification.

-Being successful at projects that other market research companies would turn down.
-The problem-solving skills of our PMs and the flexibility of our network means we can take on projects that many of our competitors would turn down.
-Not only can we commit to these projects, but we can commit to being successful on these projects.
+Being successful at projects that other companies would turn down.
+The problem-solving skills of our PMs and the flexibility of our network means we can take on projects that our competitors would turn down.
+Not only can we commit to these projects, but we can commit to being successful.
 99% of projects that we start are successfully completed.
-We do this by collaborating our different resource at different moments within each project, so the GP Project Team shifts and morphs within individual projects depending on which strategy is being successful right now.
-Therefore, we make use of agile and iterative learning within a project.
+We do this by using different resources at different moments within the project, so the GP Project Team shifts and morphs depending on which strategy is being successful right now i.e. agile and iterative learning.
 We design strategies for future projects by learning from past experiences of what has been successful and why.
 While our projects start off with a patient recruitment strategy, this strategy may contain a Plan A, Plan B and Plan C which then change in priority as we learn over time.

 Unmatched client service.
-Global Perspectives PMs are the day to day point of contact with the client and are responsible for the success of the projects.
-Our PMs are fantastic communicators and able to access and analyse information quickly and effectively.
+Global Perspectives PMs are the day-to-day point of contact with the client and are responsible for the success of the projects.
+Our PMs are fantastic communicators and are able to access and analyse information quickly.
 This enables:

 - An unparalleled client-PM relationship.
-The Global Perspectives PM listens to the needs of the client and the comes up with the best recruitment strategy.
-Feedback from Local Experts and measurable project process helps the PM take decisions to enable the success of the project.
+The PM listens to the needs of the client and comes up with the best recruitment strategy.
+Feedback from Local Experts helps the PM take decisions to enable the success of the project.

 There are three types of projects that make perfect use of our USPs:

-- Large international projects that need to bring together an ad-hoc team of market research professionals
+- Large international projects that need to bring together an ad-hoc team of professionals.

-- Projects that take place in countries that do not have a large market research offering
+- Projects that take place in countries that do not have a large patient recruitment offering.

-The sector which has been the best fit for our USPs is healthcare market research where our clients want to recruit often large numbers of rare and difficult to reach patients, Healthcare Professionals or Payers.
-Global Perspectives use their network of Local Experts and the ability of the PM to tailor the patient recruitment methodology to each individual study.
-The strategy will normally use a combination of the following recruitment techniques.
-The key is to use the most efficient strategy in order to maximise feasibility and keep costs down.
+The sector which has been the best fit for our USPs is healthcare research where our clients want to recruit rare and difficult to reach patients, HealthCare Professionals or Payers.
+We tailor the patient recruitment methodology to each individual study using our network of Local Experts.
+The best recruitment strategy maximises feasibility while keeping costs down.
+Our strategies use the following recruitment techniques:

 - Online panels